ClaytonTDM/cinnamon-profile-manager/README.md

 ### Install the Application

-#### Method 1: Download pre-compiled binaries
+#### Method 1: Download pre-compiled binary

-The easiest way to install Cinnamon Profile Manager is to download the pre-compiled binaries from the [Releases](https://github.com/claytontdm/cinnamon-profile-manager/releases) tab on GitHub.
+The easiest way to install Cinnamon Profile Manager is to download the pre-compiled binary from the [Releases](https://github.com/claytontdm/cinnamon-profile-manager/releases) tab on GitHub.

 ```bash
 # Download the binary